Skip to Content

 Person tilling the ground with a multi-tilling machine.

-Tilling can be conducted through manual means by using tools like hoes, shovels, and rakes or through mechanical means by using machines that can go through large plots of land and till the soil for future planting.
+Tilling can be conducted manually using tools like hoes, shovels, and rakes or through mechanical means by using machines that can go through large plots of land and till the soil for future planting.

 As widely known as it is, it turns out that this gardening method for soil aeration has several disadvantages.